In This Article

-It also affects gut bacteria, too.
-When tested in mice, the results of the research study revealed that chronic stress leads to intestinal inflammation.
+It also affects gut bacteria.
+When tested in mice, research study results revealed that chronic stress leads to intestinal inflammation.

-Health professionals are still wary about making leaky gut syndrome an official diagnosis because it is not a condition that is formally recognized in the medical world.
+Health professionals are still wary about making leaky gut syndrome an official diagnosis.
+It is not a condition that is formally recognized in the medical world.